akash199699/AI-Enhanced-Snake-Game/README.md

 ## 👨‍💻 Author

 Developed by **B Akash Krishna**
-As part of an academic AI Mini Project
+As part of an academic AI Micro Project

 ---